uriweb/uri-modern/README.md

 URI Modern is the primary WordPress theme for the University of Rhode Island, designed to unify the online brand and experience.

+## What's new in 4.0.3

+* Updates EOE statement in footer

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/275/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## What's new in 4.0.2

 * Updates footer links

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/273/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## What's new in 4.0.1

 * Adds support for `wp_body_open`
 * Adds php8 development tools

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/271/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## What's new in 4.0